Updated: 01 Dec 2018

 This is a pay site. ?<$100 for 90 day access.

 From their site: “Most comprehensive database of unfilled residency vacancies.
 In addition to openings that are posted directly on ResidentSwap.org, or reported by the members, ResidentSwap continually monitors over 50 websites that publicly advertise openings.
 This makes ResidentSwap the largest single database of residency vacancies.”

 ACGME program search at the top of the home page – look for unfilled positions by specialty and program.

-<links to articles/sites to physicians who have followed atypical paths to residency completion>
+< insert links to articles/sites to physicians who have followed atypical paths to residency completion or employment>

 What do you do if you can’t get into a residency at all – unable to “match” as apparently hundreds are unable to do, and thus unable to finish the one to two years (for FMGs) of residency required in order to acquire a state medical license to even work as a GP? <insert statistics, references>

 Missouri is the first state to offer a clinical practice track to non-residency trained, medical school graduate physicians.